Editors-in-Chief: Peter Bisschop, Leiden University & Jonathan Silk, Leiden University

-The Indo-Iranian Journal, founded in 1957, focuses on the ancient and medieval languages and cultures of South Asia and of pre-islamic Iran.
+The Indo-Iranian Journal (IIJ), founded in 1957, focuses on the ancient and medieval languages and cultures of South Asia and of pre-Islamic Iran.
 It publishes articles on Indo-Iranian languages (linguistics and literatures), such as Sanskrit, Avestan, Middle Iranian and Middle & New Indo-Aryan.
 It publishes specialized research on ancient Iranian religion and the Indian religions, such as the Veda, Hinduism, Jainism and Buddhism (including Tibetan).
-The journal welcomes epigraphical studies as well as general contributions to the understanding of the (pre-modern) history and culture of South Asia.
+The Journal welcomes epigraphical studies as well as general contributions to the understanding of the (pre-modern) history and culture of South Asia.
 Illustrations are accepted.
-A substantial part of Indo-Iranian Journal is reserved for reviews of new research.
-The Journal predominantly publishes articles in English and occasionaly in French and German.
+A substantial part of the Indo-Iranian Journal is reserved for reviews of new research.
+The Journal predominantly publishes articles in English and occasionally in French and German.